 iNavX 4.0.0 improves charting [Update]

-inavxiNavX 4.0.0 greatly improves the display of raster charts : continuous seamless tiled charts (¹) and access to a new Navionics Gold chart : 50XG covering almost the entire Pacific Ocean.
+inavxiNavX 4.0.0 greatly improves the display of raster charts : continuous seamless tiled charts (¹) and access to a new Navionics Gold chart : the 50XG covering almost the entire Pacific Ocean.

-Tiled raster charts [Update 1/10/2014]
+Tiled raster charts [Update September 1/10/2014]

 iNavX 4.0.0 includes a new entry " "Tiled Charts" " In each raster chart list (NOAA, CHS, NV Charts, aso.)
-It must of course have an active X-Traverse account and subscribe to the desired region.
-For free NOAA charts, just have subscribed to the region " NOAA USA Seamless Charts " which is free.
+Of course, you must have an active X-Traverse account and subscribe to the desired region.
+For free NOAA charts, all you need is to have subscribed to the "NOAA USA Seamless Charts" region which is free.

 Any individual chart can be downloaded with a tap inside a red boundary chart rectangle and selecting from the context menu that appears.
 The back button in the upper left banner then to return to tiled charts.